 FireDaemon contains no malware, parasites, viruses, trojans and so forth.
 FireDaemon has been fully vetted by Symantec Security Response in Australia and the US and is certified malware/parasite/virus free.
 McAfee also gives FireDaemon a clean bill of health.

 If you have found that FireDaemon has mysteriously appeared on your machine then it is highly likely that your machine has been compromised and a derivative of the BackGate kit (BackDoor.NTHack Trojan) has been installed on it.
 The symptoms of this style of compromise include seeing Windows Error Reporting complain of a software failure in firedaemon.exe (FireDaemon.EXE version 0.0.0.0 crashing on unknown ver.
 0.0.0.0) and your machine running multiple instances of the firedaemon.exe process.

 The Backgate kit exploited a known flaw in Microsoft's Web Server: IIS, that allowed the remote installation and execution of executables and batch files.
-Most of the derivatives of Backgate follow a similar pattern: exploit a known flaw in the operating system (eg. DCOM vulnerability) then remotely install and execute a payload which invariably uses FireDaemon to setup and run various network related services (eg. Serv-U FTP, IRC, SUD, Cygwin etc.).
+Most of the derivatives of Backgate follow a similar pattern: exploit a known flaw in the operating system (eg. DCOM vulnerability) then remotely install and execute a payload that invariably uses FireDaemon to set up and run various network-related services (eg. Serv-U FTP, IRC, SUD, Cygwin etc.).

 However, given the vagaries of the compromise specific techniques might be required to restore your system to its original state.
 We recommend you visit Symantec's website for the complete list of Viruses and Trojans that include FireDaemon (search on the word FireDaemon).